danielhorv/Modamic/README.md

     /// Vertical position of the viewController
     public var modalVerticalPosition: ModalVerticalPosition = .bottom

-    /// Width ot the modal viewController
+    /// Width of the modal viewController
     public var modalWidth: ModalWidth = .parentFactor(0.9)

     /// Animated transition for the modal